WayneKeenan/python-vrzero/README.md

-Run these commands, the first enable th root-less USB access setup earlier and the 2nd command disables BluetoothLE, needed to stop OpenGL ES hanging:
+Run these commands, the first enables the root-less USB udev config setup earlier and the 2nd command disables BluetoothLE, which is currently needed to stop OpenGL ES hanging:
 ```bash
 sudo udevadm control --reload-rules
 sudo systemctl disable hciuart